noraj/haiti/docs/pages/usage.md

 Commands:
-  samples         Display hash samples for the given type list            Display array list of available types
+  samples         Display hash samples for the given type list            Display a list of all the available hash types

 Parameters:
   <hash>          Hash string to identify, read from STDIN if equal to "-"